neo4j-devtools/relate/documentation/DBMS_PLUGINS.md

 to add external plugin sources by pointing Relate to a path or URL containing a plugin source.

-Here is an example of a plugin source, a file containing the following, or a URL returning this object, would be a valid source that would allow Relate to manage the JWT plugin.
+**Example**: a file containing the following, or a URL returning this object, would be a valid source that would allow Relate to manage the JWT plugin.

 ```json
 {